 Related Post: Dinosaur Activities will play with for hours

 I feel like one of the best parts of preschool is just making learning fun and letting them discover through play.
-Lots of preschool moms enjoy matching a hands-on activity that matches the letter they are working on, or the color, shape, etc. I don’t really plan enough yet to do that, (you crafty moms are amazing to me!) so instead I just kind of rotate through sensory activities they love.
+Lots of preschool moms enjoy matching a hands-on activity that matches the letter they are working on, or the color, shape, etc. I don’t really plan enough yet to do that, (you crafty moms are amazing to me!) so instead I just kind of rotate through sensory activities.

 This includes Play Doh, digging outside, stacking blocks, making indoor obstacle courses, sorting toys we have by color or shape, sidewalk chalk, cooking with mom, and crafts if I can get to the dollar store once in a while.
 Call it preschool if you want.
 I think a lot of it is just a day in the life of a stay at home mom, for real!

 Outings are educational no doubt too.
 We like the zoo, park, grocery store, science center, biking, and more.